-That’s the huge perk behind having a wedding planner or designer who specializes in small weddings.
+That’s the huge perk behind having a day-of coordinator or designer who specializes in small weddings.
 They’re highly skilling in making your decor look amazing.
 They’ve likely done it hundreds of times, and are extremely fast and efficient at it.
 What does that mean for you?
 A wedding timeline that doesn’t run behind and the peace of mind that your dream decor will be set up exactly how you want it.

 P.S.
 As intimate wedding photographers, we make it our job to help you figure out all of the little details when it comes to your small wedding or adventure elopement.
 From recommending specific vendors to recommending gorgeous venues, we love helping our couples achieve their small wedding day dreams.
 So if that sounds like something you’d like, give us a shout!
 We’d love to be a part of your adventure.

 *Images taken by us while working for Cassie Madden and Alchemy Creative.

 Check out some of our favorite elopement and adventure wedding planning resources: